Head of Online Medical Content

 This is a huge benefit to those who wear discreet hearing aids and cannot gain access to any external controls to make adjustments.

 You can stream sound directly to both hearing aids with Bluetooth hearing aids.
-For example, when you are on the phone you can stream sound into just one hearing aid device so you can continue to hear your surrounding sounds.
+For example, when you are on the phone, you can stream sound into just one hearing aid device so you can continue to hear your surrounding sounds.

 Because Bluetooth hearing aids work in sync using binaural hearing technology, they mimic the natural localisation of both your own ears.
-This benefits you because it makes it easier to know where sound is coming from.
+This benefits you because it makes it easier to know where the sound is coming from.

 Hearing aids without Bluetooth usually process sound separately, which can sometimes make figuring out the direction of sound more challenging.